RetepV/nTerm2-S-FT231/README.md

 While testing with `agetty`, I found that I had forgotten to implement BRK functionality.
 So I quickly added that, and now I can ask `agetty` to cycle through a bunch of predetermined baud rates to match my nTerm2-S's baud rate.

 Here's a picture of two nTerm2-S's connected to each other, where one has the relay circuits.
-No huge tree of converters, just one to go from DB25 to DB9!
+No huge tree of converters, just one converter to go from DB25 to DB9, and then just set the Modem Type to 'Null modem' in the settings!

 ![IMG_4138](https://github.com/user-attachments/assets/c2a37ebf-0fe2-4f88-869e-388d22073b25)